puzzle/amm-techlab/content/en/docs/02.0/2.2/configure.md

 [source](https://raw.githubusercontent.com/puzzle/amm-techlab/master/manifests/02.0/2.2/deploymentConfig.yaml)

 Update the HTTP Port from 8080 to 8081 using `oc patch` again:
-There are total three ports to change.
+There are three ports to change.
 The container port itself, and the ports for the liveness/readiness probe.

 ```BASH
 oc patch dc/data-producer --type "json" -p '[{"op":"replace","path":"/spec/template/spec/containers/0/ports/0/containerPort","value":8081}]'